xyproto/fortunecraft/README.md

 ### Requirements

-Requires an Ollama server to be up and running, and the `gemma2:2b` model to be able to be evaluated, in terms of CPU and memory.
+Requires an Ollama server to be up and running, and the selected model to be able to run / be evaluated, in terms of CPU and memory.
 Using a GPU is optional.

 * `OLLAMA_HOST` can be used to set a different host address than `localhost:11434` for the Ollama server.